Intelligence of Refugees in Germany: Levels, Differences and Possible Determinants

 2 Department of Business, Harz University of Applied Studies, D 38855 Wernigerode, Germany;

-3 Department of Psychology, University College London, London WC1H 0AP, UK;
+3 Independent Researcher, London WC1H 0AP, UK;

 * Corresponding author: